-Do you have heart disease or a family history which increases your risk of heart disease-related hearing loss?
-If so, we suggest periodic evaluations to accurately assess your type and degree of hearing loss.
-In close coordination with your other healthcare providers, we will suggest healthy options to improve your quality of life and awareness of hearing-related cardiovascular risk factors.
+Please see us for periodic evaluations to accurately assess your type and degree of hearing loss.
+In close coordination with other healthcare providers, we will ensure you are aware of hearing-related cardiovascular risk factors.

 1 Gan WQ, Moline J, Kim H, et al. Occup Environ Med 2016;73:34–41.